Wishlist

 Long Beach is right next door to Nutgrove Beach, where you can enjoy scenic views to kunanyi / Mt Wellington.
 There’s an awesome playground near the beach and the pontoon is always a novelty.
 This beach is also close to the Sandy Bay Sailing Club and Sandy Bay Regatta Association.

-Taroona Beach is easily accessible, with adjoining Taroona Park.
+Taroona Beach is easily accessible (under 20 minutes drive from Hobart), with adjoining Taroona Park.
 On the foreshore, the Batchelor’s Grave (c.
 1810) is thought to be the oldest European grave in Tasmania.

 Nearby, relax at secluded Hinsby Beach on the Derwent River, with great views of the Alum Cliffs and Shot Tower.
 Hinsby Beach faces south, with a view to Storm Bay and the Tasman Sea.